job/draft-rpki-erik-protocol/README.md

-# draft-spaghetti-sidrops-rpki-erik-protocol
+# draft-ietf-sidrops-rpki-erik-protocol

-Work in progress repository for Internet-Draft draft-spaghetti-sidrops-rpki-erik-protocol
+Work in progress repository for Internet-Draft draft-ietf-sidrops-rpki-erik-protocol

 The draft specification of ERIK, a synchronisation protocol for use with the Resource Public Key Infrastructure (RPKI).
 The ERIK protocol can